globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/tanap-index-establishment-reconstructions/index.md

 One exception is Batavia ressort, which is not a VOC main establishment.
 The reconstruction of Batavia ressort mainly consists of correspondence between the area surrounding Batavia and the central administration in Batavia.
 It should, therefore, be part of the reconstruction of Batavia.
 However, because the VOC kept these documents separate when sending them to the Dutch Republic, they have been arranged separately in a TANAP establishment reconstruction as well.

-### List of available establishment reconstructions:
+### List of available establishment reconstructions

 - [Ambon](pdf/6E02F776C3DAEECB1D80CAB35D477E50.pdf)
 - [Arakan](pdf/E2CC07D1C7DA9438B390031F7BA16C41.pdf)